NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 v Health Certificate

-A document issued by an authorised veterinarian and drawn up in accordance with the model set out in the Regulation (EU) No 577/2013 or in the Decision 2011/874/EU (provided that is issued before 29 December 2014).
+A document issued by an authorised veterinarian and drawn up in accordance with the model set out in the Regulation (EU) No 577/2013.
 This document enables the pet animal to be clearly identified and its health status to be checked for compliance with the legislative provisions in force.

 The certificate is valid for 10 days from the date of issue by the official veterinarian.
 In the case of transport by sea, that period of 10 days is extended by an additional period corresponding to the duration of the journey by sea.
 For the purpose of further movement into other Member States, this certificate is valid from the date of the documentary and identity checks for a total of four months or until the date of expiry of the validity of the vaccination against rabies, whichever date is earlier.